Graduate Instructor Information

 CENTER FOR FACULTY EXCELLENCE – TEACHING HELP

-The Center for Faculty Excellence (CFE) is a great resource for Teaching Assistants and Teaching Fellows.
+The Center for Faculty Excellence (CFE) is a great resource for Teaching as a Graduate Student.
 They have a New Graduate TA Orientation program that has brought together new TA’s, experienced TAs, and faculty from across the University for workshops designed to prepare TAs for their responsibilities as teaching assistants (aka Graduate Student Instructors) at Carolina.
 Participants meet in sessions with other TA’s who have similar instructional duties in the coming year.
 The morning sessions offer concrete strategies for managing the TA’s dual role as teaching and student, preparing for the first day of class, and other information necessary to get off to a good start as a TA.
 These sessions also familiarize participants with University policies governing instructor and student conduct, including issues such as the Honor Code, sexual harassment, and amorous relations.
 The afternoon sessions address general pedagogical issues, such as overcoming apathy in the classroom, grading student work, and the special challenges that international TAs face.

 Consultations on Teaching: CFE consultants are available to meet with individual TAs to discuss teaching-related issues, ideas, or concerns.
 Examples of issues a TA may wish to address with a consultant include the development of a grading rubric for a specific course, a review of teaching evaluations, plans for writing a project assignment, ideas for using a new teaching strategy, or methods to improve classroom dynamics.